 The Task Force also recommended structural modifications to the water delivery system at the SIB to reduce salinity levels and lessen the variability of flows delivered to Mexico.
 After examining various alternatives to ameliorate salinity peaks and variations in flows at SIB, the alternative to use variable speed motor controllers on the pumps at the Boundary Pumping Plant was chosen.
 The variable speed motor controller allows a pump to gradually increase its discharge until it reaches its maximum rate of discharge.
-If the forebay water surface elevation at the Boundary Pumping Plant does not drop, the variable speed pump will shut down and another pump will start up.
-If the forebay elevation still does not drop, the variable speed pump will start up again.
+If the forebay water surface elevation at the Boundary Pumping Plant does not drop, the variable speed pump will start up again.
 Then it gradually increases its discharge rate until the forebay elevation drops.
 This should reduce the size of variation in water deliveries and salinity peaks at SIB.